XpressAI/xircuits.io/docs/main/references/xircuits-interface/workflow-canvas.md

 - Shift selecting will create a point in the link.
 Use it to route links so it's visually intuitive.

-For the full list of node - port - link interactions, refer to the Xircuits logic [documentation](/docs/main/xircuits-interface/node-port-link-logic).

 ### Right Click Context Menu

 The Xircuits context menu offers various options based on the selected entities on the canvas.
 You can open the context menu by right-clicking anywhere on the Xircuits canvas.